Types of Wrenches- Useful Guide

 Wrench sizes are not designated based on their own sizes.
 It’s measured based on the dimensions of the screw thread that the wrench is being used for.
 The modern practice uses a size designation by dimension based on across-flats distance, measured in the inch or metric units.

-There are two common standards or measuring system for different types wrenches that used to match the size of a nut or the head of a bolt.
+There are two common standards or measuring systems for different types of wrenches that are used to match the size of a nut or the head of a bolt.

 Metric:

-- The standard metric sizes of nuts and bolts are determine in mm (millimeters) across the flats of the fastener
+- The standard metric sizes of nuts and bolts are determined in mm (millimeters) across the flats of the fastener

 - It is used in most of Asia, Japan, and all European countries